CIMIL/MUSEPA/README.md

 $ python3 cCoap.py -a coap://localhost/11354c8e688bcd6f6da34c6293be8cac -o
 ```

-If you need to create your own cMinor client, you will probably start by having a look to the cCoap.py source code.
+If you need to create your own MUSEPA client, you will probably start by having a look to the cCoap.py source code.

 ##### Authors: